Rupali1520/pi-shaped-workshop-RupaliGupta/docker-k8s-workshop/day1/README.md

-# Docker Day 1 Exercise – Hello Docker App
+# Docker Day 1 Exercise

 ## Overview
 This project is a simple Flask-based "Hello, World!"
 REST API, containerized using Docker.